How To Get OSHA Certified

 - Attend all sessions and participate in interactive learning activities.

-📑 Supervisors can use Construction Daily Reports to document training completion and compliance efforts.
+📑 Supervisors can use construction daily reports to document training completion and compliance efforts.

 5. Receive Your DOL Card

 - After completing the course, you will receive an official DOL card, which is often required by employers as proof of training.
+Many contractors store OSHA training records alongside submittals, safety inspections, and other required project documentation for audit readiness.

-📊 To ensure ongoing OSHA compliance, using Inspection Checklist Templates can help businesses proactively assess workplace safety.
+📊 To ensure ongoing OSHA compliance, using inspection checklist templates can help businesses proactively assess workplace safety.

 Important Notes